• Skip to main content

 Why This Recipe Works

-We seem to get stuck in drink ruts in our house.
-We tend to make my husband’s delicious Lemon Drop cocktail too often because it’s just so perfect to enjoy on a hot summer day.
+We seem to get stuck in drink ruts in our house by making my husband’s delicious Lemon Drop cocktail a bit too frequently.
+It’s just so perfect to enjoy on a hot summer day.
 We are always on the hunt for other beverages that are light, fresh and easy to sip on.

 Thankfully the Bootleg Cocktail recently fell into our laps.
 I mean, we are Minnesotans so we were bound to discover it eventually, right?